I. Thunder and Stone

 The time had come.
 She was to meet Tzot.

-Svaari drummers cloaked in white cotton cloaks began to strike their deep round drums with a softly growing thrum of intensity.
+Svaari drummers cloaked in white cotton cloaks struck their deep round drums with a softly growing thrum of intensity.

 A fierce wind had gathered dark clouds blacker than the night.
-The stars were taken by them under the rumbling advance of the swirling dark celestial creature of fearsome beauty.
+The stars were taken by them under the rumbling advance of the swirling dark celestial tempest of fearsome beauty.
 A great storm was coming.
 The sky poured, drenching the svaari subjects of King Pac Tuhaal who stood shoulder to shoulder at the steps.
-The rain forms waterfalls as it rolls down from the temples steps.
-The pyramid shimmers like a great fountain in the strobing flashes of lightning.
+The rain formed waterfalls as it rolled down from the temple's steps.
+The pyramid shimmered like a great fountain in the strobing flashes of lightning.

-She reaches the temple's height and is placed on a stone slab underneath the gaze of the Great Stone, the Egg of Asun, symbolic of the All-Stone of creation which Tzot shattered with his strike of furious light, destroying the singularity to create the multitude at the dawn of time.
+She reached the temple's height and is placed on a stone slab underneath the gaze of the great stone, the Egg of Asun, symbolic of the All-Stone of creation which Tzot shattered with his strike of furious light, destroying the singularity to create the multitude at the dawn of time.
 Together these energies were known as Tzot Asun, the will of creation.
 In the faith of the Svaari Asun, all that existed were said to be shards of Asun resonating with the animate energies of Tzot.
 The Svaari Asun considered themselves the greatest of all shards.

 The priest stood, his white-gold mohawk drenched to the side of his face, his large ears twitching with each crackling phosphorescent surge of lightning.
-Rows of drummers pounded, as did the rain, surging to a crescendo.
+The rows of drummers pounded, as did the rain, surging to a crescendo.
 As she called out in pain, the firmament crackled in response.

 Spitting water and hair from her mouth, she whispered a maddened plea; a forceful promise: